 - Diminishes the appearance of sun damage, enlarged pores

 - Enhances the effectiveness of products

 - Hydrates skin

 The frequency of exfoliation depends on your skin type, concerns, personal preferences, and the strength of the formula.

-It’s good practice to start with once or twice a week and add days depending on how your skin reacts!
+Helpful tips: It is a good practice to start with once or twice a week and add more days depending on how your skin reacts!

 If you have oily skin that is prone to acne and blemishes, use either a physical or chemical exfoliant with salicylic acid, which can help clear out clogged pores that often lead to breakouts.

 Dry and sensitive skin is already more fragile so rather than using a physical exfoliant, use a chemical exfoliant with AHAs such as glycolic acid or lactic acid.